afewell-hh/docs/docs/how-to/deploying-cli.md

 hhfab init --dev
 ```

 This creates a `fab.yaml` configuration file.
-Adjust settings as needed (credentials, modes, subnets, etc.).
+Adjust settings as needed (credentials, modes, subnets, etc).

 ---

+## 7. Troubleshooting

+If you encounter issues during installation or authentication:
+- Ensure your credentials are current and copied exactly (no whitespace).
+- Check for Docker or ORAS installation errors; reinstall if needed.
+- Ensure your network/firewall allows access to `ghcr.io` and the OCI registry.
+- For common issues, see [Troubleshooting Fabric Deployments](../how-to/troubleshooting-fabric.md).
+- Review [Release Notes](../reference/release-notes.md) for known issues.

+---

-## 7. Next Steps: Using the CLI
+## 8. Next Steps: Using the CLI

 - **Generate VLAB Topology:**
   ```bash